OBMAKF-DEV/MFGJ-2023-TopDown-Adventure/README.md

 Our entry for ``My First Game Jam - Summer 2023``, hosted on ``itch.io``.

 A simple top-down RPG adventure, made from pygame.
+We were only given a week to create a game based around the theme <em>Cycles</em>